Developer guidance summary and checklists for Windows Store business apps using C#, XAML, and Prism

 - Choose between platform provided eventing and loosely coupled eventing.
 Event aggregation allows communication between loosely coupled components in an app, removing the need for components to have a reference to each other.
 If you decide to use event aggregation, you must decide how to subscribe to events and unsubscribe from them.
 For more info see Communicating between loosely coupled components.

 - Decide how to create tiles that are engaging for users.
 A tile is an app's representation on the Start screen and allows you to present rich and engaging content to your users when the app is not running.
 In order to create engaging tiles you must decide on their shape and size, how to update tile content, and how often to update tile content.
 For more info see Working with tiles.

 - Choose how to participate in search.
-To add search to your app you must participate in the Search contract.
-When you add the Search contract, users can search your app from anywhere in their system by selecting the Search charm.
-However, there are still decisions to make that include whether to provide query and result suggestions, filtering, and what to display on the search results page.
+If your app has content that users might want to search, you should add a search box to your app canvas.
+The search box can respond to user queries and display search results in a page of your own design.
+However, there are still decisions to be made that include whether to provide query and result suggestions, filtering, and what to display on the search results page.
 For more info see Implementing search.

 - Consider how to improve app performance.
 A well-performing app should respond to user actions quickly, with no noticeable delay.
 In order to deliver a well-performing app you will need to decide which tools to use to measure performance, and where to optimize code.
 For more info see Improving performance.

 - Decide how to test and deploy the app.
 Windows Store apps should undergo various modes of testing in order to ensure that reliable, high quality apps are deployed.
 Therefore, you will need to decide how to test your app, how to deploy it, and how to manage it after deployment.
 For more info see Testing and deploying Windows Store apps.